holochain/docs-pages/src/pages/resources/enable-holo.md

 Open up this file in your favorite text editor now and follow along!

 In a Holo setting we use the [`@holo-host/web-sdk`](https://www.npmjs.com/package/@holo-host/web-sdk) library instead of `@holochain/client`.
-Web SDK provides its own implementation of `AppAgentWebsocket`, which is almost the same as the one provided by `@holochain/client`.
+Web SDK provides its own implementation of `AppAgentClient`, which is almost the same as the `AppAgentClient` implementation called `AppAgentWebsocket` provided by `@holochain/client`.
 Scroll down to the beginning of the `<script lang="ts">` section and you can see where these modules are imported:

 ```typescript
 import WebSdk from '@holo-host/web-sdk';